RWTH-EBC/AixCaliBuHA/examples/README.md

 1. Learn how to analyze the model of your energy system
 2. Improve your `SimulationAPI` knowledge
 3. Improve your skill-set on `TimeSeriesData`
+4. Generate some measured data to later use in a calibration

 ## `e2_A_optimization_problem_definition.py` and `e2_B_optimization_problem_definition.py`